 Generic lesson scenarios are useful.
 Booking a hotel, ordering a sandwich, or asking where the train station is can all prepare you for real situations.
 But prewritten scenarios are not the only things you may want to say.

 A short journal entry gives speaking practice a clear source of meaning.
 You write what happened, what you felt, or what you plan to do.
-Then you turn that material into sentences you can retrieve, say out loud, and adjust.
+Then you turn that material into sentences you can try, say out loud, and adjust.

 Why personal material helps